stsiwo/ddd_concept/README.md

     -  IMPORTANT: It's important to emphasize again that you should only define one repository for each aggregate root.
 To achieve the goal of the aggregate root to maintain transactional consistency between all the objects within the aggregate, you should never create a repository for each table in the database.

     - repositories shouldn't be mandatory.
+      - use repositories if you use aggregates/domain models (e.g., to keep the invarints, transactional consistency, you use this repository to make sure there is no inconsistency). otherwise, you can use DAO instead.

+    - if you don't use ORM, you might need to use repository with Data Mapper design pattern

 ## Unit of Work (UoW)